What is a Patient Advocate?

 Many patients see more than one clinician.
 A person might have a primary care provider, a specialist, a physical therapist, and a pharmacy team.
 When care is spread out, information can get lost.
 Advocates may help reduce gaps by tracking who said what and when, and by making sure key updates are shared.

-Coordination may include confirming referral status, scheduling follow-ups, requesting medical records, and keeping a running list of medications.
+Coordination may include confirming referral status, scheduling follow-ups, requesting medical records from your provider, and keeping a running list of medications.
 Advocates may also help patients prepare a short summary of symptoms and priorities for each visit, which can make appointments more productive.

 Healthcare decisions can be complicated.
 A patient might be choosing between two treatments, weighing side effects, or deciding whether to pursue more testing.
 Advocates can help patients process information and clarify what matters most to them.